 C/DC were Australia's contribution to metal and their answer to the fast approaching punk movement.
-Starting fresh in London pubs, their name taken from the back of a vacuum cleaner but could have easily have come from their electric stage performances.
+Their name was taken from the printing on the back of on a sewing machine but could have easily have come from their electric stage performances.

 It wasn't long, however, before Phil Rudd then rejoined to assume the drum stool from the departing Slade.
-During the 1990s they would continue with their risqué brand of Hard Rock and spectacular live shows utilizing cannons, pyrotechnics, props and Angus Young's trademark schoolboy uniform (this outfit was selected in favor of the other options of a Gorilla, Superman or Zorro).
-By doing so, AC/DC have made themselves a standard in any Heavy Metaller's collection, even if by Ballbreaker (1995) and Stiff Upper Lip (2000) their sound seemed dated and tired.
+During the 1990s they would continue with their risqué brand of hard rock and spectacular live shows utilizing cannons, pyrotechnics, props and Angus Young's trademark schoolboy uniform (this outfit was selected in favor of the other options of a Gorilla, Superman or Zorro).
+By doing so, AC/DC made themselves a standard in any heavy metaller's collection, even if by Ballbreaker (1995) and Stiff Upper Lip (2000) their sound seemed dated and tired.

 In 1997, a box set named Bonfire was released.
 It contained four albums in all: a remastered version of Back in Black, Volts (a disc with alternate takes, outtakes, and stray live cuts) and two live albums: Live from the Atlantic Studios and Let There Be Rock: The Movie.
 Live from the Atlantic Studios was originally recorded on 7 December 1977 at the 'Atlantic Studios' in New York.
 Let There Be Rock: The Movie was a double album recorded in 1979 at the 'Pavillon de Paris' and was the soundtrack of a motion picture, AC/DC: Let There Be Rock.
 The US version of the box set included a color booklet, a two-sided poster, a sticker, a temporary tattoo, a keychain bottle opener, and a guitar pick.